 If you have any questions about your technology or the requirements outlined in this video, visit our CPA Program Exam FAQs page.

-It is your responsibility to ensure you have suitable equipment to sit your online proctored exam.
-You must ensure your device meets the requirements in the device checklist prior to your exam appointment.
+It's your responsibility to ensure you have a suitable computer to sit the online proctored exam.
+You must ensure your computer meets the requirements in our checklist before your exam appointment.

-- A computer or laptop – either Mac or PC (tablets or touchscreen devices are prohibited)
+- a desktop or laptop, either Mac or PC (tablets or touchscreen devices are prohibited)

-- A personal computer that meets the minimum technical specifications - work computers may have restrictions that prevent you from launching or completing your exam, such as corporate firewalls (including VPNS) or proxies
+- a personal computer that meets the minimum technical specifications.
+Work computers may have restrictions that prevent you from launching or completing your exam, such as corporate firewalls, including VPNs and proxies

-- Check your lock-screen settings.
-We recommend you turn off your lock screen setting completely, to ensure you are not locked out of your exam
+- check your lock-screen settings.
+We recommend you turn this off completely to ensure you're not locked out of your exam

-- Check your operating system – view instructions on how to get your device ready (PDF)
+- check your operating system.
+Read instructions on how to prepare your device

-- Ensure your computer is connected to power, to avoid running out of battery during the exam.
+- make sure your computer is connected to power to avoid running out of battery during the exam.

 Please refer to the device checklist for full requirements and instructions.

-It is important to complete the system test on the same device and in the same room you will use for your exam appointment, to simulate a real exam environment.
-We recommend completing your tests at the same time of day as your scheduled exam and to check your internet speed during this time to ensure it is stable and reliable.
+It's important to complete the system test on the same computer and in the same room you'll use for your appointment, to simulate your real exam.
+We recommend completing each test at the same time of day as your scheduled exam to check your internet speed during this time and ensure it is stable and reliable.

-You must have an appropriate exam room in which to sit your online proctored exam – if your room does not align with these requirements, you may not be able to launch your exam.
+You must have an appropriate exam room in which to sit your online proctored exam.
+If your room doesn't align with these requirements, you may not be able to launch your exam.